2013 Peace Writers

 Maryam Rokhideh is a peacebuilding consultant, most recently working with International Alert in Uganda and the Strategic Initiative for Women in the Horn of Africa.
 In addition to Uganda, she has worked or conducted research in Rwanda, the Democratic Republic of Congo and Cameroon.
 Rokhideh’s varied experiences with nongovernmental organizations and research institutions have focused on sexual and gender-based violence, mediation and capacity-building.
 She holds a master’s degree in conflict resolution from the University of Bradford in England, where she worked with the John and Elnora Ferguson Centre for African Studies.
 She received her bachelor’s degree in international studies, with minors in conflict resolution and comparative literature, from the University of California, Irvine.
 During her undergraduate tenure, she conducted two research projects under Rotary International and the Undergraduate Research Opportunities Program.

-Rokhideh will be working with Sabiha Husić of Bosnia-Herzegovina.
+Rokhideh worked with Sabiha Husić of Bosnia-Herzegovina.

 Tara Ruttenberg is a doctoral candidate in peace and conflict studies at the University for Peace, in Costa Rica, and serves as assistant secretary to the Global Alliance for Ministries and Infrastructure for Peace, an international peacebuilding organization.
 With a background in international politics, Latin American studies, grassroots community development and socioeconomic justice, Ruttenberg has written on issues ranging from leftist trends in Latin American politics and the role of indigenous cosmologies in development policy, to the emerging field of wellbeing economics, sustainable surf tourism and social activism toward systems change.
 She has a master’s degree in international peace studies, also from the University for Peace, and a bachelor’s degree in foreign service from Georgetown’s Walsh School of Foreign Service.
 Ruttenberg currently resides in Costa Rica.

-Ruttenberg will be working with Rutuparna Mohanty of India.
+Ruttenberg worked with Rutuparna Mohanty of India.